fphenix/Zed80/README.md

 For educational purposes only.

 Note: I am nowhere near a Software/Java.Processing expert.
-I'd be glad to get any inputs, especially towards speeding up the execution.
+I'd be glad to get any inputs.